Profzubbyd/66DaysofData/README.md

 ### Day 52
 Today, I did some Data Cleaning on the extracted data for my project.
 I handled missing columns, I converted the time columns to datetime dtypes to easier use.
 Excited about the days ahead.

+### Day 53
+Today, I watched a StatQuest video on pruning Regression trees using Cost complexity pruning.
+It helps in the reduction of overfitting of a model by penalizing the trees with larger nodes depending on the value of the tuning parameter chosen.